lrklochek/arduino-plc-tutorial/README.md

 The Relay and timer settings are similar to that shown for the “PLC Timer- Source File: PLC_Date_Time_ver_2.ino”.
 That is shown below:
 <img alt="Timing interval Ver 4 IR" src="images/Timing interval Ver 4 IR Scaled.jpg">
 __________________________________________________________________________________________________________________
+The Start/Stop timer settings can be set and reset via the IR remote and displayed on the LCD Display

 <img alt="Image of the IR Remote" src="images/IR_Remote.jpg">

 * 	**Red Power Button** – tuns Scan On/Off